TIM Evaluation Tools

 Know where you are.
 Plan where you’re going.

-The TIM Evaluation Tools include a variety of different data collection instruments, both quantitative and qualitative, designed to inform decision-making and alignment of resources at the classroom, school, and district levels.
-These tools include the Technology Uses and Perceptions Survey (TUPS), the Technology Integration Matrix Lesson Observation Tool (TIM-O), and the Action Research for Technology Integration (ARTI).
+TIM Tools is a suite of technology integration evaluation tools including a variety of different data collection instruments, both quantitative and qualitative, designed to inform decision-making and alignment of resources at the classroom, school, and district levels.
+These tools include the Technology Uses and Perceptions Survey (TUPS), the Technology Integration Matrix Lesson Observation Tool (TIM-O), the Action Research for Technology Integration (ARTI), the TIM Coaching Tool (TIM-C), and a survey maker.
 The TIM-O is also available for use as a reflection tool (TIM-R) and a lesson planning tool (TIM-LP).
 The tools are all managed from a central Administration Center.

 Gather data to support decision-making.